 Diplomatic Navy

 Enemy Naval Operations Navy

 Enemy Military Operations Army

+Western Hemisphere

-Western Hemisphere Clandestine FBI/Navy
+Clandestine FBI/Navy

 Other Clandestine Navy

-Trade Codes as assigned by the committee
+Trade Codes as assigned

+by the

+committee

 Army Weather Army

 Navy Weather Navy

 Domestic Criminal FBI

 Voice Broadcast FBI

-Cover Text Communications FBI
+Cover Text Communication FBI

-Miscellaneous as assigned by the committee
+Miscellaneous as assigned

+by the

+committee

-The recommendation was forwarded to the President on 6 July by the JCS, and by the President to the Director of the Budget on 8 July with instructions to implement.
-A memorandum to Mr. B.L.
-Gladieux of the Bureau of the Budget on 16 July stated that neither the OSS nor the State Department was conducting cryptanalytic activities, but that there were small units in the Office of Censorship and the War Communications Board (part of the FCC), both of which were reluctant to turn staff and equipment over to the Army and Navy.
-After the application of some pressure by the Bureau of the Budget, the Office of Censorship informed the Director of the Budget on 12 August that Censorship's cryptanalytic unit had been abolished and 14 persons were being transferred to the Navy Department to continue their work.
-On 1 September, the Director of the Budget informed the President that with the FCC agreeing to discontinue plans for employing cryptanalysts, all responsibility for cryptanalysis had been vested in the Army, the Navy, and the FBI.81
+The recommendation was forwarded to the president on 8 July by the JCS, and by the president to the director of the budget on 8 July with instructions to implement.
+A memoraadum to Mr. B. L. Gladieux of the Bureau of the Budget on 18 July stated that neither the OSS nor the State Department was conducting cryptanalytic activities, but that there were small units in the office of Censorship and the War Communications Board

+(part of the FCC), both of which were reluctant to turn staff and equipment over to the Army aad Navy.
+After the application of some pressure by the Bureau of the Budget, the Office of Censorship informed the Director of Budget on 12 August that Censorship's cryptanalytic unit had been abolished and fourteen persons were being transferred to the Navy Department to continue their work.
+On 1 September, the Director of Budget informed the president that with the FCC agreeing to discontinue plans for employing cryptanalysts, all responsibility for cryptanalysis had been vested in the Army, the Navy, and the FBI.81